atbolsh/TransformerHomunculus/README.md

 Weekend plan:
 fix the entire server, or at least save the snapshots from training.
 Server fixed?
- -- evaluate training
+X -- evaluate training
 X -- evalute the temp curve and whether that was the issue
-     -- maybe? cutoff should be more like 75, it seems -- save all the snapshots
+     -- maybe? cutoff should be more like 75, it seems X -- save all the snapshots
- -- next stage of training launched, with temp monitoring.
+X -- next stage of training launched, with temp monitoring.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~